Troubleshooting a SiteWise Edge gateway - AWS IoT SiteWise

-Troubleshooting an SiteWise Edge gateway
+Troubleshooting a SiteWise Edge gateway

-Configuring and accessing SiteWise Edge gateway logs
+Configure and access SiteWise Edge gateway logs

 Before you can view SiteWise Edge gateway logs, you must configure your SiteWise Edge gateway to send logs to Amazon CloudWatch Logs or store logs on the local file system.